Humour, Popular Culture, Trivia, Etc.

 Opus crowns the [book’s] end

-{The references to pp. 187 and 191 are, respectively, to the transcription of the dedication of Opus clavicembalisticum (1929-30; 253 pp.) and to the triangular shape of Sorabji’s transcription in the score of Symphony [no. 2], “Jāmī”, for Large Orchestra, Wordless Chorus, and Baritone Solo (1942-51; 826 pp.) of an excerpt from the epilogue of the traditional Arabic tale of the Queen of Sheba’s visit to Solomon in the translation by Joseph-Charles Mardrus.
+{The references to pp. 187 and 191 are, respectively, to the transcription of the dedication of Opus clavicembalisticum (1929-30; 253 pp.) and to the triangular shape of Sorabji’s transcription in the score of the Symphony [no. 2], “Jāmī”, for Large Orchestra, Wordless Chorus, and Baritone Solo (1942-51; 826 pp.) of an excerpt from the epilogue of the traditional Arabic tale of the Queen of Sheba’s visit to Solomon in the translation by Joseph-Charles Mardrus.

 “Finem coronat Opus” is an inversion of the well-known expression “Finis coronat Opus”, which means “The end crowns the work”.
 Rapoport writes: “In the photo below, she is doing just that; the pages are upside down.
 Moreover, I was determined to give her the last word in the book; in one of my earlier books, she gets the first word, because its title is Opus est [Opus est — Six Composers from Northern Europe: Matthijs Vermeulen, Vagn Holmboe, Havergal Brian, Allan Pettersson, Fartein Valen, Kaikhosru Shapurji Sorabji (London: Kahn & Averill, 1978; New York: Taplinger Publishing, 1979)].”}